Crypto Gifting Taxes in Canada 2026 – CRA Rules for Donors & Recipients

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →Under Canadian tax law, gifting cryptocurrency is treated as a deemed disposition at fair market value.
-You are considered to have sold the crypto at its current FMV – and you must pay capital gains tax on any accrued gain, even though you received no money.
+Start for free →Under Canadian tax law, gifting crypto is a deemed disposition at fair market value.
+The CRA treats it as if you sold the crypto at its current FMV the moment you gave it away — and you owe capital gains tax on any accrued gain, even though you received nothing.

 Exception: Gifts Between Spouses